|Business Rating:||4.4 / 5|

 American Express Customer Service Ratings

-The American Express Business Gold Card gets you a stellar 4-point bonus on the two categories you spend the most in each billing cycle.
-Plus, you’re entitled to a 25% bonus for eligible redemptions through the American Express travel portal (up to 250,000 points back per calendar year).
+The American Express Business Gold Card earns a stellar 4-point bonus on the two categories you spend the most in each billing cycle.
 American Express also offers financing features that give cardholders some options for managing cash flow.